kjayma/surveyor_gui/README.md

 A template library feature is pending.

-## Dynamic Generation

-A pending feature that allows a list of answers to be dynamically generated from the database.
-When creating a question, the survey creator enters a special code that specifies the table from which to draw the answers.

 ## Test environment

 If you want to try out surveyor-gui before incorporating it into an application, run